DvlprMatheus/DvlprMatheus/README.md

 - ☕️ My name is Matheus!
 - 🔭 I’m currently working on front/back-end!
-- 🍥 I’m currently learning React and others!
+- 🍥 I’m currently learning JAVA and others!
 - 😄 Pronouns: ʜᴇ/ʜɪᴍ
 - ⚡ Fun fact: Besides Dev, I'm also a writer!